Cheesy Air Fryer Korean Corn Dog Recipe

 If you’re up for the challenge, let’s begin!

-1. Thaw your frozen French fries.
+Step 1: Thaw and dice your frozen french fries.

 Dicing french fries on a chopping board

-2. Mix lukewarm water and instant dry yeast.
+Step 2: Mix lukewarm water and instant dry yeast.

 Checking temperature of lukewarm water